Wall Street slides on tech weakness, Nike drags on Dow

 Facebook (FB.O) shares fell 2.8 percent, on track for their worst day since July 26, after brokerage MoffettNathanson downgraded the social media giant, warning of revenue growth deceleration.

-Other internet stocks Alphabet (GOOGL.O), Twitter TWTR.O, Snap (SNAP.N) fell between 1.4 percent and 3.8 percent, while the S&P technology index .SPLRCT dropped 0.50 percent.
+Other internet stocks Alphabet (GOOGL.O), Twitter (TWTR.N), Snap (SNAP.N) fell between 1.4 percent and 3.8 percent, while the S&P technology index .SPLRCT dropped 0.50 percent.

 Nike (NKE.N) fell 2.7 percent as the company faced a backlash after it chose Colin Kaepernick, the first NFL player to kneel during the national anthem as a protest against racism, to participate in a new ad campaign.